End of Life Care Services

 Specific decline in condition

-Choosing care that focuses on symptom management and quality of life rather than curative treatment
+Choosing care that focuses on Palliative Care and quality of life rather than curative treatment

 The Four Levels of End of Life Care